isxuowo/mcwiki/API.md

 * mech_meter_readout: triggers when player right clicks a multimeter, at the location they are looking.
 By default, prints out how much power the device is currently storing.
 Can be used to print out additional information.
 * mech_activegen: indicates a chunk is ready to custom generation.
 * mech_sneaking: indicates a player is currently sneaking
-* mech_useflint: triggers when a player has used an unbreakable flint and steel.
-The players also has a scoreboard value for mech_usedid: which indicates the damage of the flint and steel.
-* mech_placeobject: triggers when a player uses an unbreakable flint and steel or places a player head, at the location they are looking.
+* mech_placeobject: triggers when a player places a player head, at the location they are looking.
 Used internally to place custom machines/blocks.
 Marker entity will have a mech_data value indicating flint and steel damage.
 * mech_right_click: give an item the nbt data tag.ClickDetect:1 to turn on right click detection while holding that item.
 This tag is then applied to anyone who right clicks (imperfect detection, may fail when players looks around very fast).
 * mech_upgraded: added to machine when a machine upgrade is applied.
 You should add in effects for each machine when upgraded (works faster, uses less energy, etc).